mrle0429/Event-Management-System/01-requirements/Ticket/MyTickets.md

 #### Course of Events
 1. User navigates to the "My Tickets" section of the application. **(UserDashBoard page)**
 2. The system displays a list of purchased tickets **(My Tickets Page)**
-3. User can view tickets, venue, date, or ticket status (e.g., past or upcoming).

 #### Related UI Prototypes
 | 01 - My Tickets Page |